Tony Schiavone: All Elite Wrestling (2019–present)

 In August 2019, it was reported that Schiavone had signed a contract with All Elite Wrestling (AEW).
 It was announced that Schiavone would join AEW as a commentator.
 Schiavone also began working as a senior producer for AEW live events.

 On February 20, 2020, AEW and TNT launched AEW Unrestricted, a weekly podcast hosted by Schiavone and referee Aubrey Edwards.

 On October 14, 2023, Schiavone debuted as the play-by-play announcer on Collision.
 He remains a member of the commentary team on Dynamite, while also conducting in-ring and backstage interviews with various professional wrestlers.

+On The May 6, 2026 episode of Dynamite, Schiavone and Sting would pay tribute to former WCW owner Ted Turner, with both also leading Turner's ten bell salute.